-- Economists – An economist may be able to testify as to the amount of wages/income that an accident victim lost because of injuries sustained in the accident.
-An economist may also be able to testify as to future lost wages that the accident victim is expected to incur even in a wrongful death claim.
+- Economists - An economist may be able to testify as to the amount of lost wages or lost income that an accident victim lost because of injuries sustained in the accident.
+An economist may also be able to testify as to future lost earnings that the injured victim is expected to incur even in a wrongful death claim.

-- Vocational rehabilitation experts – In some cases, the injuries which an accident victim sustains can prevent him or her from working at the same job—and in some serious accident cases—in the same career.
-A vocational rehabilitation expert may be able to testify as to an accident victim’s loss of income as a result of having to switch jobs or careers.
+- Vocational rehabilitation experts - In some cases, the injuries that an accident victim sustains can prevent him or her from working at the same job—and in some serious accident cases—in the same career.
+A vocational rehabilitation expert may be able to testify to a person’s loss of income as a result of having to switch jobs or careers.

 Contact a Lafayette, Louisiana Truck Accident Attorney Today to Discuss Your Case

 Truck accidents that occur at the hands of negligent truck drivers can wreak havoc on a person’s life.
 If you have been injured in a Lafayette truck accident, you need a law firm that can represent your legal interests every step of the way.

 The Lafayette truck accident lawyers and legal professionals at Stewart J. Guss Injury Lawyers are ready and willing to help you with the pursuit of your case.

 Stewart J. Guss Injury Lawyers consists of a team of nationally acclaimed legal professionals who have protected the rights of injured victims for more than 20 years.

 If you were injured in a truck accident in Lafayette, call our office to schedule a free initial consultation.

 In personal injury cases, there are no hourly fees.
 Rather, our attorneys and legal professionals operate under a contingency fee agreement.